 Organisation and Multi-Tasking

-Coordinators often handle multiple projects at once.
-They must stay organised while managing different timelines, budgets, and sets of vendors.
-Keeping track of minute details is essential for success.
+Coordinators often handle multiple projects at once, requiring them to stay highly organised while managing different timelines, budgets, and vendor teams.
+Keeping track of fine details is essential for success.
+Many UK event management job listings highlight organisation, communication, and problem-solving as key requirements.

 Strong Communication and Interpersonal Skills